geekswagg/aspire-app-dev-in-a-day-ko/docs/01-blazor-frontend.md

     }
     ```

-1. `YouTubeSummariserComponent.razor` 파일의 `ClearAsync` 메서드를 아래와 같이 수정합니다.
+1. Modify the `ClearAsync` method in the `YouTubeSummariserComponent.razor` file as shown below.

     ```razor
     private async Task ClearAsync()